AWKehoe/ud036_StarterCode/README.md

 To setup your favourite movies google the links for poster images and youtube movie trailers.
 Then edit the entertainment.py to create your Movie class instances as per the examples in the source code.

-USe you local pythoon shell or python IDE to execute the the entertainment.py module.
+Use you local python shell or python IDE to execute the the entertainment.py module.

 ## To-do